Chuck Todd, a news reporter for MSNBC, just found out the hard way that not paying a traffic ticket can harm your credit report.

 - Credit Score Damage (Decreased Credit Score)

 Remember, if your credit score is lowered, you will be forced to pay higher interest rates and fees.

 Do not find this out the hard way like MSNBC’s Chuck Todd.
 Do not ignore your NY traffic tickets; they will not go away.
 Hire an experienced New York traffic ticket attorney to handle your traffic ticket matter.
-Call The Rosenblum Law Firm today at 888-815-3649.
+Call Rosenblum Law today at 888-815-3649.